nazar-art/hn-reader/README.md

 ## Hn Reader App

-Demo project for listing top stories.
+Demo project for listing Hacker News posts.
 Base url is:

     https://hacker-news.firebaseio.com/v0

-Two ways of rendering by Thymeleaf or jte.
+Two modes are available for rendering by Thymeleaf or jte.

 Thymeleaf located into 'resources/fragments'.
 Jte located into 'jte/next'.